wellhor/rule-tools/README-en.md

   ENGLISH | [中文文档](https://github.com/wellhor/RuleTools/blob/master/README.md)

-** RuleTools ** is a powerful formula matcher that depends on ANTLR4. in addition, the tools can highlight the content where this formula matches.
+** RuleTools ** is a powerful text formula matcher that depends on ANTLR4. in addition, the tools can highlight the content where this formula matches.

 # formula